vegaprotocol/documentation/docs/tools/vega-wallet/desktop-app/latest/troubleshooting.md

 import CodeBlock from '@theme/CodeBlock';

 If you have issues with the Vega Wallet desktop app, you may find the solution below.
 If not, see the [reporting bugs](#reporting-bugs) section below.

+## Wallet will not connect
+If you have trouble connecting, especially after a software release to the network you're using, you may need to delete your network configuration and use the default configuration.
+This is particularly likely after the 0.71.4 release as most of the node endpoints have changed.

+### Possible solution
+1. Navigate to `Manage network`.
+2. Remove the network.
+3. Restart the app.

+Once you remove the network and restart the app, the app will download the latest version of the config for you.

 ## Missing features
 To do any of the following, you will need to use the **[CLI wallet](../../cli-wallet)** app: